kiarashazarnia/kiarashazarnia.github.io/content/post/performance-testing-types.md

 #### Final Note!

-There are more performance testing types like Microbenchmark that are not in the scope of this article focusing on the most common types.
+There are more performance testing types like Microbenchmarking, Volume Testing, Scalability Testing, and so on that are not in the scope of this article focusing on the most common types.
 I hope I could study, learn, and share more.

 ### References and Beneficial Links